ibexa/documentation-developer/docs/personalization/enable_personalization.md

 ## Set up customer credentials

 When you receive the credentials, add them to your configuration.
-In the root folder of your project, edit either the `.env` or `.env.local` file by adding the following lines with your customer ID and license key:
+In the root folder of your project, edit the `.env.local` file by adding the following lines with your customer ID and license key:

 ```